If Handguns Could Talk

 Dave’s first magnum was a Model 19-3, which has been

 all over the map with him.
-It’s got some mileage on it, but he would never part with it.
+It’s got some mileage on it,

 This started as a subject line in a Facebook post, accompanied by a photo from somewhere in my past showing a couple of Smith & Wesson Model 19 revolvers.
 One was a 19-3 with a 6″ barrel and Patridge front sight; the other was a 2 ½” snubbie 19-5, suggesting they might have some interesting stories to tell.